 Android devices have always been about raw power.
 Ever since the boom in the hand-held technology space, it has helped push the limits of processing power at hand.
 This mad rush for more and more CPU-GPU performance and higher screen resolutions did help us in reaching the point where smartphones are no more the poorer siblings of their bulkier desktop counterparts.
 But in the long run, we also got stumped in one of our essential requirements – the battery.
 While devices did get bigger, the waistline too needed to reach remarkably low dimensions!
 And to get that little more oomph from your phones minuscule battery rating, sometimes you might need to calibrate battery on Android for better battery performance.

 We know that device manufacturers have tried pretty hard to fit-in bigger batteries in devices this year, and some of them are surely compelling in terms of usage time.
-Android Lollipop too might bring-in some changes to turn the tables, but let’s be honest, we do need to cope without KitKat devices first.
+Android Pie too might bring-in some changes to turn the tables, but let’s be honest, we do need to cope without Nougat and Oreo devices first that bought some nifty changes in Android’s battery management.
 Enough of the commentary, let’s skip to the stuff that matters now.